andrew-r-thomas/chord_conductor/README.md

 cargo run --bin conductor
 ```

-the client can be found in the `client` folder, and can be run with
+the client can be found in the `client` folder, and after installing dependencies, can be run with
 ```bash
 bun run dev
 ```
-the client will be on `localhost:4321`
+the client will be available at `localhost:4321`

 ## Demo